timvideos/hdmi2usb.tv/Numato-Opsis.md

 ---
 layout: default
-title: HDMI2USB on the Numato Opsis board
+title: Numato Opsis
 published: true
 tags: hardware, numato-opsis
 ---

 # Numato Opsis

-The Numato Opsis is the first HDMI2USB production board developed in conjunction with the TimVideos project.
+The Numato Opsis is the first HDMI2USB production board developed specifically for the HDMI2USB project (as part of the TimVideos project).

+The board is entirely open; both the firmware that runs on the device, and the schematics for the device.
+This board is currently not available from TimVideos but we are running a crowdsourcing campaign to get these manafactured.

 ![Numato Opsis](../img/numato-opsis.jpg)